semgrep/semgrep-docs/docs/cli-reference.md

                                   exit time after returning results.
     -j, --jobs INTEGER            Number of subprocesses to use to run checks in parallel.
-Defaults to the number of cores on the system.
+Defaults to the number of cores on the system (1 if using --pro).
-    --max-memory INTEGER          Maximum system memory to use running a rule on a single file in MB.
+    --max-memory INTEGER          Maximum system memory to use running a rule on a single file in MiB.
 If set to 0 will not have memory limit.
-Defaults to 0.
+Defaults to 0 for all CLI scans.
+For CI scans that use the pro engine, it defaults to 5000 MiB
     --optimizations [all|none]    Turn on/off optimizations.
 Default = 'all'.
                                   Use 'none' to turn all optimizations off.
     --timeout INTEGER             Maximum time to spend running a rule on a